tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

   information for our experimentation, including:
   * The `object_id` for the current instance of the class.
-Since our REPL has an option for creating new objects (more on this below), this makes it easy to differentiate output between new and existing objects.
+Since our REPL has an option for creating new objects (more on this below), this makes it possible to differentiate output between new and existing objects.
   * The `object_id` of the
     [`Thread`](https://ruby-doc.org/core-2.5.0/Thread.html#method-c-current)
     that the code is being run in.
 This helps us to